johnny-morrice/godelbrot/README.md

-# godelbrot
+# godelbrot and webdelbrot

 ## Summary

-A sketchy mandelbrot viewer in Go
+A web-based mandelbrot viewer in Go

 godelbrot has no dependencies outside of the go compiler, and its standard library.

 ## Usage

-We hacked this thing up this afternoon, and haven't made it go-gettable yet.
+This package has been hacked up quickly, and haven't made it go-gettable yet.

+Wide distribution isn't a priority till we reach out development goals (more on them to come!)

 To get started, clone this repository and then